oclay1st/gradle.nvim/README.md

 - Execute tasks and custom commands
 - List dependencies and their relationship
 - Analyze dependencies usages, conflicts and duplications
-- Enqueue multiple goal executions
+- Enqueue multiple commands executions
 - Show the output of the commands executions

 ## ⚡️ Requirements